Zero-Shot Temporal Resolution Domain Adaptation for Spiking Neural Networks: Results

 \section{Results}

 In Section \ref{sec:num:setting:maintext}, we define our experimental setup.
-Section \ref{sec:illustrative_example} illustrates the proposed methods' performance on a single neuron using a synthetic dataset.
-Section \ref{sec:results:baseline} presents the baseline performances across various temporal resolutions with event-based datasets.
+Section \ref{sec:illustrative_example} illustrates the performance of the proposed methods on a single neuron using a synthetic dataset.
+Section \ref{sec:results:baseline} presents the baseline performances in various temporal resolutions with event-based datasets.
 Sections \ref{sec:results:L2H} and \ref{sec:results:H2L} present the performance of the proposed temporal domain adaptation methods on these datasets.
 This motivates us to illustrate in Section \ref{sec:results:time_efficient_training} that the proposed methods can be used to support time-efficient training.

+The research questions targeted by these experiments are the following: \begin{itemize} \item Can the proposed methods for zero-shot adaptation without re-training achieve satisfactory accuracy levels on varying temporal resolution levels? \item How do the proposed methods perform relative to the benchmark methods? \item Can we train efficiently at low temporal resolution and infer at high resolution with minimal performance loss using the proposed methods? \end{itemize}